 St John Wapping School

-The Turk’s Head: Get your breakfast fix at this family run pub.
+The Turk’s Head: Get your breakfast fix at this family-run pub.
 Choose pancake towers, a full English or veggie version.
-They are also open for lunch serving burger with fries and tapas.
+They are also open for lunch serving burgers with fries and tapas.
 Located at 1 Green Bank, London E1W 2PA.

 The Turk’s Head

 Parks: There are a few green spaces in the vicinity.
 Take your pick from Wapping Gardens (Trench Street), Wapping Rose Gardens (Wapping High Street) and Wapping Green (Wapping Lane).
 Please note online research has noted anti-social behaviour at some of the parks so be aware of what’s going on around you.